Elckarow/Expreviewer/README.md

 You'll quickly notice a few things:

-* A list of tags in the top left corner (those are the tags that you've entered).
+* A list of tags in the top left corner (those are the tags that you've entered in `expreviewer.rpy`).
 * A `Use custom layer` button in the top right corner (we'll get to it later (later as in 2 lines)).
 * A UI stolen from the launcher (yes, totally).